 The average award in this account for FY22 was \$1.5 million.

 e.
-Best for: Local and Tribal governments and agencies, local and Tribal housing authorities, local small business development organizations, and other nonprofit community organizations
+Best for: Local and Tribal governments and agencies, local and Tribal housing authorities, local small business development organizations, public colleges and universities including TCUs and community colleges, and other nonprofit community organizations